 Holly’s Vegan Mashed Potatoes

-My husband loves these potatoes and craves them often with vegan gravy, mushy peas and vegan sausages.
+My husband loves these potatoes and often craves them with vegan gravy, mushy peas and sausages.
 Since moving to Canada from England 3 years ago, he misses the staple British meal; sausage and mash – vegan edition.

 - Yellow potatoes such as russet or Yukon Gold

 - 1-2 Garlic clove crushed and finely minced

 There is no set amount of each ingredient that you need to use; it really just comes down to personal preference.
 If you don’t want to use pepper, or you have a salt-restricted diet, you can omit them, even the garlic, although I don’t know anyone who doesn’t like garlic!

 The amount of potatoes you use is completely up to you and how much you want.
 I usually use around 10 medium-sized potatoes.
 This allows for a few leftovers for the next day to make pan-fried mashed potato cakes.

 I peel the potatoes and cut them in half and put them in a pot.
 Once all the potatoes are peeled and halved, I rinse them off thoroughly.

 Fill the pot with water so the potatoes are covered completely with water.
 Bring to a soft rolling boil and add a generous dash of salt to the water.